shamimgolafshan/Intelligent_Tutor_System_Game/README.md

 # Speech-Therapy-App
-This is my BSC Thesis that was for DLD(developmental Language Disorder) Children. this project made with Unity engine. for running this project you can download this software from here https://unity.com/ and add repository to unity.
+This is my BSC Thesis that was for DLD(developmental Language Disorder) Children.
+This project made by Unity engine. for running this project you can download this software from here https://unity.com/ and add repository to unity.